pesto-students/sector17-N2-theta/README.md

 ### Node Server

-Node JS as Backend code uploaded under "server" folder
+Node JS as Backend code uploaded under "server" folder.
+It utilizes the Firebase Functions feature from Firebase suite of tools.

 Requirment : NPM and Node setup, and Firebase cli